signalfx/tracing-examples/aws-lambda/README.md

 ## Deployment and Configuration

 Each example provides a description of generating and configuring a Deployment Package for its respective runtime.
-All of these examples presume the setting of the `SIGNALFX_ACCESS_TOKEN` environment variable to associate your traces with your organization.
-If this variable is not set for your Lambda function via the AWS Console or CLI, all invocations will generate an internal server error that will be logged to CloudWatch.
+All of these examples presume the setting of the `SIGNALFX_INGEST_URL` environment variable to forward your traces to your deployed SignalFx Gateway or `SIGNALFX_ACCESS_TOKEN` for direct association with your organization.  **Please note that bypassing the SignalFx Gateway is for demonstration purposes only, and is not a supported deployment pattern.
+The Gateway enables many powerful analytical features for μAPM.** If neither the variables are set for your Lambda function via the AWS Console or CLI, all invocations will generate an internal server error that will be logged to CloudWatch.

 ```
 $ update-function-configuration \
   --function-name <MyTracedFunction> \
-  --environment Variables={SIGNALFX_ACCESS_TOKEN=<MyAccessToken>}
+  --environment Variables={SIGNALFX_INGEST_URL=<MyGateway>}
 ```